Mapa Group: History

 Günal Construction, the first company in the group, was founded in 1976 by Mehmet Nazif Günal, followed by Mapa Construction in 1978.
 The companies became a joint stock company in 1983.
 The first large-scale construction projects the company undertook were the Afşin Elbistan Power Plant, completed in 1982, the Kralkızı Dam in 1984, and the Hilton Izmir, which was constructed in 1992.

 In 1996 the company expanded its operations into air cargo, and created MNG Airlines, followed by an expansion into tourism in 1999.
 In 2013, the company won the tender to construct the new Istanbul Airport, and in 2014 MNG finished construction on the Heydar Aliyev International Airport in Azerbaijan.
 In 2000, MNG finished construction a recreation of the Topkapı Palace as a beach resort in Antalya, followed by the Kremlin Palace Hotel, a reconstruction of St. Basil's Cathedral and the Moscow Kremlin on the Antalya beachfront, which was completed in 2003.
 The MNG Media Group launched TV8 in 1999, which was sold to Acun Ilıcalı and the Doğuş Group in 2013.

 MNG's equity securities brokerage arm MNG Securities was purchased by Lehman Brothers in 2007.

-Mapa Construction completed a new terminal at Kotoka International Airport in Ghana in 2018, and has been constructing the Stade Abdelkader Khalef stadium in Tizi Ouzou, Algeria.
+Mapa Construction completed a new terminal at Accra International Airport in Ghana in 2018, and has been constructing the Stade Abdelkader Khalef stadium in Tizi Ouzou, Algeria.

 In 2020, MNG Group of Companies changed their name to Mapa Group.